PNH is rare, and the symptoms can be similar to those of other diseases, so it can be a challenge to diagnose.

 Many different blood tests are used to help diagnose PNH, each of which provides valuable clues.

-Flow cytometry is widely considered the most informative way to confirm a PNH diagnosis.
 It detects if red blood cellsred blood cellsThe most common type of blood cell.
 Their job is to carry oxygen using an important molecule, hemoglobin, around the body. are missing their protective shield, a key sign of PNH.
 It also calculates the quantity of blood cells impacted by PNH, which is called your “clone size.”
 If you have a large clone size, it means you have a high percentage of blood cells that may be destroyed, which may lead to more severe symptoms.

 Measures the total amount of bilirubin (a pigment produced from the destruction of red blood cells) in your blood.
 People with PNH may have high levels of bilirubin.